Peeragogy/PeeragogyMonthlyWrap/meeting-wraps/peeragogy-monthly-wrap-working-group-meeting-wrap_20200520.md

 ## Patterns

 * Create template and repository for patterns
-* Pattern template could be used to create cards
+* Pattern template could be used to create cards, games, a catalog, etc.
-* Scenario: at an unconference, you could introduce patterns as a tool (not that it needs to be used)
+* Scenario: at an unconference, you could introduce patterns as a tool (not that they necessarily need to be used, more of a toolbox to choose from)
 * Make it easier to apply them, like a pattern practice
 * Universal tools that can be used on all kinds of patterns
 * PAR itself should be a pattern

 Why do you need patterns?
-Answer: They should be used.
-Architect patterns should be used in the field.
-There are textile patterns that are nice to look at.
+Answer: They should be used/applied.
+Patterns for architecture exist for being used in the field (for planning and constructing buildings).
+Other patterns, for example some textile coloring patterns, may only serve the purpose of being nice to look at.

 ## Roadmap

 * General roadmap tool that could be in its own repository so you could see the current situation and future directions
-* Every two months a reminder to see if roadmap is missing?
+* Every two months a reminder to see if roadmap is outdated?
-* Or if a project doesn't have a roadmap?
+* Or offering it for mapping if a project doesn’t have a roadmap?
-* If you don't have methodological or tool way to do this, it's down to discpline and harder within unstrucutured peer learning scenario
+* If you don’t have a methodological or tool way to do this, it’s down to discpline and harder within unstrucutured peer learning scenario

 ## PAR

-PAR should have naming conventions so you could have more than one in a month and they would be able to track them.
-PAR templates could flow automatically into wrap.
+PAR should have a naming convention so you could have more than one in a month and software would be able to organize them.
+PARs could flow automatically into wrap.
 Same with mixtape.